-Though treated like an infidel, the I AM was innocent.
+Though treated like an infidel, the I AM remains innocent.

-Though manhandled like a murderer, the Messiah offered mercy.
+Though manhandled like a murderer, the Messiah offers mercy.

-Though ridiculed like a rebel, the Righteous One redeemed our rebellion.
+Though ridiculed like a rebel, the Righteous One redeems our rebellion.

-Though accused a liar, the Lord manifested love.
+Though accused a liar, the Lord manifests love.

-Though suffered for the guilty, the Son rescued sinners.
+Though He suffered for the guilty, the Son rescues sinners.

 "In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins."
 1 John 4:9-10 (ESV)

 Christ received the affliction our iniquity deserves.